hmenke/context-examples/GUIDE.md

     not surprising to find that there is amazing interaction between ConTeXt and Lua and in principle you can typeset whole documents in Lua.
-Some things, like the PDF backend, have spare or don't have macro level interfaces at all.
+Some things, like the PDF backend, have spare or don't have macro-level interfaces at all.
 Such low-level mechanisms are usually accessible in Lua.

 [cld-mkiv]: http://www.pragma-ade.nl/general/manuals/cld-mkiv.pdf

-### Grahpics
+### Graphics

 - **[Metafun][metafun]** Metafun is a set of MetaPost macros, specifically tailored for the interaction with ConTeXt.
 You can